qmtran/openstack-labs/lab-00/README.md

       `compute`

       After you have added this file, save and exit.
 If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

+  0. Prevent hostname updates on reboot & add compute internal IP to jumper

+      CentOS has the ability to detect when it is running in a cloud (such as AWS), it checks for a new hostname everytime it is launched.
+To ensure a predictable hostname, we'll disable this feature.

+    * `sudo nano /etc/cloud/cloud.cfg`

+    Comment out these two entries under `cloud_init_modules`:

+    ```
+    - set_hostname
+    - update_hostname
+    ```

+    When you are done editing /etc/cloud/cloud.cfg those entires should look like this:

+    ```
+    # - set_hostname
+    # - update_hostname
+    ```

+    If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `exit`